 So don't limit yourself to only doing lower back stretches, give your whole body the full benefits of stretching too.

 I hope that you found these stretches useful and that they will help to reduce your pain and help you to feel more flexible.

 Personally I couldn't survive without regular stretching.

 It's been a massive game changer for me and has helped me to stay supple and relatively pain-free during my working day and beyond.

 So give these stretches a try for yourself.

 And remember to try and incorporate stretches for your whole body too once you've got the hang of the lower back ones.

-After all, who doesn't want to feel less tense, less painful, looser, and more relaxed?
+After all who doesn't want to feel looser and more relaxed?

 So relax and enjoy the stretch!